Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

-- Excessive porosity in the weld metal will weaken the joint and act as concentration points for corrosion.
+- Excessive porosity in the weld metal.
+Porosity weakens the joint and acts as concentration points for corrosion.

-- The excessive spatter will stick on all nearby surfaces, including the MIG torch.
-If spatter sticks to the contact tip, it will cause irregular wire feeding.
-Even worse, if spatter stops the wire, the wire feeding mechanism will continue feeding it, forming a wire ball inside the machine.
+- Excessive spatter will stick to all nearby surfaces, including the MIG torch.
+Spatter on the contact tip, will cause irregular wire feeding.
+Even worse, if spatter manages to stop the wire, the wire feeding mechanism will continue feeding it, forming a wire ball inside the machine.
 We call this birdnesting.

-- When excessive spatter sticks on the nozzle, the gas coverage will become irregular, failing to protect the arc and the puddle from the air.
+- When excessive spatter sticks to the nozzle, the gas coverage will become irregular, failing to protect the arc and the puddle.

 - Since solid wires are low on cleaning elements (deoxidizers), they cannot combine with zinc oxides in the puddle and drive them to the surface.

 Another problem is that MIG welding needs a secure workpiece (or grounding) clamp connection.
 The zinc coating will interfere with the current flow, making the arc less stable.
 Try to connect the clamp to clean metal.